We assist individuals and families to survive and to exit homelessness & poverty, one house at a time.

 IRS Determination Letter

 CCO became a nonprofit on March 29, 2018.
 The IRS determination letter dated August 21, 2018, recognizes Community Compassion Outreach (CCO) as a 501(c)(3) public charity.

 Our tax year ends December 31st.
-Form 990 will be filed for our first year in operation in 2019 (NOTE: CCO started as a church program in January 2017 and has evolved into a more effective organization since our nonprofit status was determined).
+Form 990-N was filed by Frederick Zink & Associates on 3/20/2019.
+(NOTE: CCO started as a church program in January 2017 and has evolved into a more effective organization since our nonprofit status was determined).